PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 fixed-point, rejection, metadata, quantization, pruning, and ordered-boundary behavior and isolates nine strict xfails.
 Resume by enforcing local immutable axes ownership and building a complete rank-four branch/Concat metadata plan before the first edge, constant, option, or tensor mutation.
-Turn every xfail green before extracting the owner.
+That correction is now complete, all xfails are green, and the unused producer-map scan is gone.
+Resume by mechanically extracting the corrected 382-line owner into a focused pass module while preserving its exact AST, private lowerer name, ordered recovery sequence, statistics, and both production boundaries.
 No broad conversion sweep is implied by this checkpoint.